Kitty is a registered nurse. She uses what she has learned on the job to inspire and encourage others to take control of their health.

 Bullying: Tips for Parents

-If you are a parent of a teen or maybe a teen yourself, you probably know at least a little bit about the stress that goes along with high school rumors.
-High school rumors are just another form of high school bullying and there are ways to support your teen and/or keep yourself sane during a time when your teen (or you) is getting bullied by other teens who enjoy spreading nasty high school rumors.
+If you are a parent of a teen or maybe a teen yourself, you probably know at least a little bit about the stress that goes along with rumors.
+Rumors are just another form of high school bullying, and there are ways to support your teen and/or keep yourself sane during a time when your teen (or you) is getting bullied by other teens who enjoy spreading nasty rumors.

 On the other side of that, if you are the one getting the high school bullying or having high school rumors spread about you, there are certain ways to handle this situation.
 You can:

 - Retaliate by spreading rumors about the other person